mkierzenka/SWDevProj/report/doc.md

   * RegisterMsg: allows a client to register with a main, or server, node that keeps track of connections
   * DirectoryMsg: broadcasts a list of connections to each clients; necessary for clients to be able to send messages between each other
   * Other message types that may be used in the future include Ack, Directory, Register, Kill, and Status messages
+  * DoneMsg: a node sends this message to the server when it's done executing its task.
+It means it is ready to begin the teardown process, once the other nodes complete
+  * TeardownMsg: broadcasted from the server to all connected nodes.
+Means that the program is terminating, so all nodes should close their connections/sockets and delete their objects

 * DataFrame: The DataFrame API will be similar to that on previous assignments.
 It will